debsquad/alfred/README.md

  * **modUrl**:
    * silently store channel urls into a text database.
    * print a warning if an url was already recorded
+   * feature _utils/exporturls.py_ to generate a simple web page from database